One month free — 20 contractor spots, then they're gone.

 A specialty contractor is licensed for one specific trade (electrical, plumbing, HVAC, etc.) rather than holding a general residential building or remodeling license.
 Most maintenance and small-renovation work is specialty work and does not require a general contractor license.

-How do you verify insurance in Minnesota?
+How do I get my insurance verified in Minnesota?

-Can I post a commercial work order?
+Can I take commercial work?

 Yes.
 Light commercial (small office build-out, retail buildout, multifamily common-area work) is supported.
 Heavy commercial and ground-up new construction is outside the platform's current scope.